-With only 12 watts of power and a fairly small 6″ speaker, this solid-state amp won’t cause any earthquakes, but it will rock your living room or bedroom.
+With only 12 watts of power and a fairly small 6″ speaker, the solid-state Crush12 won’t cause any earthquakes, but it will rock your living room or bedroom.
 If you envision yourself eventually joining a band and playing with a drummer, you’ll definitely need something with a bit more oomph.
+Check out our higher-powered recommendations below.
 However, even if you upgrade to a more powerful amp in the future, the Crush12 will still serve you loyally as an awesome bedroom practice amp.

 For more information, check out our full review of the Orange Crush 12 amp.

 With 11 amp models, 13 built-in effects, and a 3-band EQ, you’ll be able to play anything from jazz to metal.
 By connecting to your computer with USB, you can unlock even more amp models and effects using Vox Tone Room software.
 This amp even comes with a built-in tuner, so you can save some space on your pedalboard and avoid having to hassle with an external tuner.
-The Vox Valvetronix VT20X is the perfect beginner amp for an amazing price.
+With a headphone jack and auxiliary input, you can practice at any time of the day.
+The Vox Valvetronix VT20X is the perfect beginner amp at an amazing price.

 Check out our full review of the Vox Valvetronix VT20X.

-Boss, well-known for their quality effects pedals, have included a whopping 58 effects for you to mess around with, though ‘only’ 15 at a time can be configured to run by using the included software.
-Finally, 50 watts can be too much power for playing at home.
+Boss, well-known for their quality effects pedals, have included a whopping 58 effects for you to mess around with.
+You can chain up to 15 effects at a time by using the included software.
+50 watts can be too much power for playing at home.
 Luckily, the Katana includes a built-in attenuator, allowing you to chop the power in half to 25 watts, and even further down to just half a watt – perfect for bedroom practice.
 It also comes with a headphone jack for when you need to be completely silent.
-This is one of our top choices and probably the best beginner amp you can buy for the price.
+This is our Top Choice for the best beginner amp you can buy for the price.

 For a full examination of the Katana, check out our full Boss Katana KTN-50 review.

 This amp won’t be good for gigging or playing in a band because of its tiny 3″ speakers, but it’s great for small gatherings or bedroom practicing.
-You’ll love the versatility provided by the Yamaha THR Editor software, which allows you to create your own custom presets using the built-in models and effects!
-Recording is also a breeze thanks to the built-in USB jack!
+You can even use it for recording thanks to the USB jack.
+By connecting to a computer, the Yamaha THR Editor software allows you to create your own custom presets using the built-in models and effects!
+It also has a headphone jack and auxiliary input for practicing and recording at any time of the day.
 If you don’t see yourself joining a band and will only need an amp for bedroom practice/recording, then this amp is perfect for you.
-For gigging musicians, you might want something more powerful.
-However, if you need more volume, you always have the option of miking this amp up at a venue.
-For the musician who plays gigs occasionally, you’ll enjoy not having to lug around a 30-pound combo amp.
+If you need more volume, you always have the option of miking this amp at a venue.
+For the musician who plays gigs occasionally, you’ll enjoy the light weight and not have to dread carrying around a 30-pound combo amp.

-For an in-depth look at the THR10, go to our Yamaha THR10 Modeling Combo Amp full review.
+For an in-depth look at the THR10, as well as sound samples, go to our Yamaha THR10 Modeling Combo Amp full review.